The Guardian: Online media

 The Guardian and its former Sunday sibling The Observer publish all their news online, with free access both to current news and an archive of three million stories.
 A third of the site's hits are for items over a month old.
 As of May 2013, it was the most popular UK newspaper website with 8.2 million unique visitors per month, just ahead of Mail Online with 7.6 million unique monthly visitors.
 In April 2011, MediaWeek reported that The Guardian was the fifth most popular newspaper site in the world.
 Journalists use an analytics tool called Ophan, built entirely in-house, to measure website data around stories and audience.
 However, the number of online readers had drastically dropped by July 2021.

 The Guardian launched an iOS mobile application for its content in 2009.
 An Android app followed in 2011.
-In 2018 the newspaper's apps and mobile website were redesigned to coincide with its relaunch in tabloid format.
-Secure messaging for whistleblowers was added to the apps in 2025 (see Political stance and editorial opinion).
+In 2018, the newspaper's apps and mobile website were redesigned to coincide with its relaunch in tabloid format.